airpair/authoring-guide/post.md

 trafficked software blogs ever.
 That said, we recognize our tooling as half complete and due for more polish.
 Most folks perceive AirPair as big company.
 It's acutally run with lots of love `{<3}` by one person.
-The authoring features usually get a wave of attenion ever 3-6 months.
+The authoring features usually get a wave of attenion every 3-6 months.

 ### 2.2 Community etiquette